RoBoTJTech/Muse-Youtube-Playlist/yt-integration/README.md

       e.g. $baseURI/yt-integration/resources/youtube-images/image_name

-    IMPORTANT - Make sure the above directory are writeable by the server.
+    IMPORTANT - Make sure the above directories are writeable by the server.

       e.g. chmod 777 or a+rw